 This table comprises a range of accounts available to younger people.
 Other tables feature products from other categories.
 Please ensure you have thoroughly investigated all available options before applying for products.

 These accounts give the bank a chance to attract a new customer who may well be with them for life, so incentives and gifts are usually a part of the introductory offer.

 What features do young person accounts offer?

-If there are overdraft facilities at all on a young person's account they will generally be limited.
-Not all young persons accounts offer cheque books but some do if required.
-In most cases a debit card and the chance to set up direct debits and standing orders will be part of the account features.
+If there are overdraft facilities at all on a young person's account they will generally be very limited as people can't technical borrow money (have an overdraft) until they are 18 or older.
+Not all young person's accounts offer cheque books but some do if required.
+In most cases a debit card and the chance to set up Direct Debits and Standing Orders will be part of the account features.
 Many of these type of accounts feature the chance to earn higher interest on larger amounts in the balance.
 Statements will be provided in order that the new customer can keep a track of their money and transactions.

-The incentives and gifts offered tend to be aimed towards the younger age group, perhaps money off vouchers for books, CDs and videos or discounts in certain shops.
-They often include pens, folders and key-rings as well at the time of signing for the account.
+The incentives and gifts offered tend to be aimed towards the younger age group, perhaps money off-vouchers for books, DVDs, music downloads or discounts in certain shops.
+They may also include pens, folders and key-rings at the time of signing for the account.

 What to watch for when selecting a young person's account

 Don't be too influenced by the introductory freebies - make sure the whole account gives you what you want

 Compare the different offers by different banks and choose the one that suits you rather than the one that is advertised the most